salrashid123/cloud-functions-dotnet/README.md

 ```

 5. Deploy
-Remember to specify the staging GCS bucket.
+Remember to specify a staging GCS bucket (any bucket you have read-write permissions).
 ```
      gcloud beta functions deploy gcfdotnet --stage-bucket your_staging_bucket --trigger-http
 ```